 Director Board Audit and Risk Governance and Sustainability Nominations and Remuneration

-Sultan Ahmed Bin Sulayem 7(7) - - -
+Sultan Ahmed Bin Sulayem 7(7) - -

-Yuvraj Narayan 7(7) - - -
+Yuvraj Narayan 7(7) - -

-Deepak Parekh 6(7) 2(3) 1(1)
+Deepak Parekh 6(7) 2(3) - 1(1)

 Robert Woods 7(7) - 1(1) 1(1)

-Mark Russell 7(7) 3(3) - -
+Mark Russell 7(7) 3(3) -

 Mohamed Al Suwaidi 7(7) 3(3) 1(1) 1(1)

+Patrice Trovoada

-Patrice Trovoada (appointed on 5 August 2020) 3(7)
+(appointed on 5 August 2020) 3(7)

-Sultan Bin Saeed Al Mansoori (appointed on 5 August 2020) 3(7) 1(1)
+Sultan Bin Saeed Al Mansoori

+(appointed on 5 August 2020) 3(7) - 1(1)

+Nadya Kamali

-Nadya Kamali (retired on 19 July 2020) 4(7)
+(retired on 19 July 2020) 4(7)

+Abdulla Ghobash

-Abdulla Ghobash (retired on 19 July 2020) 4(7)
+(retired on 19 July 2020) 4(7)

-- and figures in brackets shown in the table above for the 'Governance and Sustainability Committee' and the 'Nominations and Remuneration Committee' are based on the current structure of the Board Committees with effect from 3 August 2020. \\ Sultan Ahmed Bin Sulayem attended one meeting of the former 'Nominations and Governance Committee' before the re-structuring of the Board Committees on 3 August 2020. \\\ Robert Woods attended one meeting of each of the former 'Remuneration Committee' and the 'Nominations and Governance Committee' before the re-structuring of the Board Committees on 3 August 2020. \\\\ Mark Russell attended one meeting of the former 'Remuneration Committee' before the re-structuring of the Board Committees on 3 August 2020. - \\\\\ Mohamed Al Suwaidi attended one meeting of the former 'Remuneration Committee' before the re-structuring of the Board Committees on 3 August 2020. - \\\\\ retirement on 19 July 2020.
+- The 'Nominations and Governance Committee' was replaced with the 'Governance and Sustainability Committee', and the 'Remuneration Committee' was replaced with the 'Nominations and Remuneration Committee', on 3 August 2020.
+The attendance and figures in brackets shown in the table above for the 'Governance and Sustainability Committee' and the 'Nominations and Remuneration Committee' are based on the current structure of the Board Committees with effect from 3 August 2020. - $Sultan\ Ahmed\ Bin\ Sulayem\ attended\ one\ meeting\ of\ the\ former\ 'Nominations\ and\ Governance\ Committee'\ before\ the\ re-structuring$ of the Board Committees on 3 August 2020. - Robert Woods attended one meeting of each of the former 'Remuneration Committee' and the 'Nominations and Governance Committee' before the re-structuring of the Board Committees on 3 August 2020. - Mark Russell attended one meeting of the former 'Remuneration Committee' before the re-structuring of the Board Committees on 3 August 2020.
+Mohamed Al Suwaidi attended one meeting of the former 'Remuneration Committee' before the re-structuring of the Board - Committees on 3 August 2020. - Nadya Kamali and Abdullah Gobash attended one meeting of the former 'Nominations and Governance Committee' before their